 Experienced active-duty Officers and Non-Commissioned Officers (NCOs) make up the Cadre.
-The Officers and NCOs are the teaching staff of the AFROTC unit.
+The Officers are the teaching staff of the AFROTC unit.
 They have been selected for this assignment based on professional accomplishments, academic background and qualification as instructors.
 The NCOs work with the Officers and coordinate all paperwork, medical exams, and Cadet personnel files.
-At Detachment 425, the Officers and NCOs are supported by two civilian University administrative staff members.
+At Detachment 425, the Officers and NCOs are supported by two civilian administrative staff members.

-Your Cadre: Lt Col Evans, Capt Lacroix, Capt Araujo, TSgt Hellems, SSgt Collins, Mrs. Pate, and Ms. Studley
+Your Cadre: Lt Col Loges, Capt Davies, TSgt de Vera, TSgt Duran, Ms. Stevens, Ms..
+Studley